 The revolution of online education created flexible learning schedules and accessibility to different learning platforms.
 Since the great transition happened, ways of learning have gone beyond what’s traditional.
 In this light, the education sector in different countries tapped their credibility in creating free and available resources for students regardless of status and socio-economic background.

 Many online learning platforms offer free access to teachers and students.
 Hence, instructional delivery has been made possible.
 Indeed, the incorporation of technology in education years back has made teachers comfortable in adapting extensively ‘live streaming’ and other strategies of online learning.
 It is just not new to us.
 Therefore, it’s quite easy to navigate its realm after all.

 2. Technology makes us adaptive to the future and modern setting of education.

-Likewise, the role of technology in education has changed dramatically now that most schools opted for distance learning delivery modality.
-Today more than ever, technology has been accepted to cover a significant role in educating millions of students.
-Moreover, technological inventions not only offer a mouse-click away access to information but also incredible training to learn life skills to make children more adaptive to what the future might hold.
+The technological inventions not only offer a mouse-click away access to information but also incredible training to learn life skills and make children more adaptive to what the future might hold.

 3. Online collaborative work and efforts have been amplified.